BlueberryWolf/ClickSounds/README.md

 # ClickSounds

-Yeah, it's exactly what it sounds like.
+It's exactly what it sounds like.
 Makes your keyboard and mouse clicks sound.. clickier.

 ## What it does